The keto diet “whoosh” effect isn’t exactly something you’ll read about in the medical how-to’s for this diet.

 Diarrhea is rarely a positive symptom.
 It can significantly dehydrate your body.
 It also robs your body of nutrients because your body doesn’t have enough time to digest them.

-Let’s go ahead and dispel the myth — the whoosh effect isn’t real.
-It’s likely the result of some internet folks trying to keep people on the keto diet or who believe they’ve seen this process occur in their bodies.
+Let’s go ahead and dispel the myth — the whoosh effect described above isn’t real.
+It’s likely the result of some internet folks trying to promote the keto diet or who believe they’ve seen this process occur in their bodies.

 But don’t just take our word for it that the whoosh effect isn’t real.
 Let’s take a look at the science.